Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 5. Follow the instructions on screen to complete the setup and activate the eSIM.

 If you no longer have access to your old phone, don’t fret.
-You can request a new eSIM from your carrier.
+You can request a new eSIM from your network.
 If you’re with one of the main UK providers listed below, you can request a new eSIM online or using their app.

 🌐EE - Log into your ‘My EE’ account and request a new eSIM or QR code.
 You can also call EE customer service instead.